 Two-factor authentication (2FA) is a security process that increases the likelihood that a person is who they say they are.
 The process requests users to provide two different authentication factors before they are able to access an application or system, rather than simply their username and password.

-2FA is a vital security tool for organizations to protect their data and users in the face of a cybersecurity landscape laden with a higher volume of increasingly sophisticated cyberattacks.
-Businesses of all sizes have to keep pace with attackers' sophistication and continuously evolve their defenses to keep malicious actors out of their networks and systems.
+Two-factor authentication (2FA) is a vital security tool for organizations to protect their data and users in the face of a cybersecurity landscape laden with a higher volume of increasingly sophisticated cyberattacks.

-To answer what is 2FA, a good starting point is remembering that it is a process that moves organizations away from relying on passwords alone to gain entry into applications and websites.
-2FA does exactly what it says: provide a two-step authentication process that adds another layer of security to businesses’ defenses.
+To answer what is 2FA (two-factor authentication), a good starting point is remembering that it is a process that moves organizations away from relying on passwords alone to gain entry into applications and websites.

 This makes it more difficult for cybercriminals to steal users’ identities or access their devices and accounts.
 It also helps organizations keep attackers out of their systems, even when a user’s password has been stolen.
 The process is increasingly being used to prevent common cyber threats, such as phishing attacks, which enable attackers to spoof identities after stealing their targets' passwords.